-Converting shares of a Fund for shares of another Fund will not result in a disposition of those shares for tax purposes, and the cost of the shares received will be equal to the ACB of the shares that were converted.
+Currently converting shares of a Fund for shares of another Fund will not result in a disposition of those shares for tax purposes, and the cost of the shares received will be equal to the ACB of the shares that were converted.
+Pursuant to proposed changes to the Tax Act announced in the March 22, 2016 Federal Budget, after September 2016, a conversion of shares of a Fund for shares of another Fund will result in a disposition of those shares for tax purposes, and the cost of the shares received will be equal to the fair market value of the shares that were converted.